farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 Corrected and enhanced by RP Deshaies and David Haslem.

+# Economy Extra | Extras

+**An abstracted form of economic interaction that models a fluctuating market system**

+\- By Dylan Greene

+This is a genericized version of the Marketplace and Shard system that I designed for No_Stalgia.
+It’s meant to be an abstracted form of economic interaction that models a fluctuating market system.
+In No_Stalgia, interacting with the Marketplace is a core gameplay function, which combined with its hacking rules makes for a highly exploitable economy.
+It may be tempting to include this extra for the sake of being comprehensive, but remember that it should add to whatever you’re designing.

+## The Market Clock

+When players buy and sell goods on the market, they need to make a market roll.
+Every market roll starts with 1d6 but the economy ebbs and flows over a day which might add or remove dice to the roll.
+Players can also spend money to add 1d6 to a roll per money spent.

+- Empty: Equilibrium
+- One segment: Low (+1d6 when buying, -1d6 when selling )
+- Two segments: High (-1d6 when buying, +1d6 when selling)
+- Three segments: Low (+1d6 when buying, -1d6 when selling)
+- Full clock: High (-1d6 when buying, +1d6 when selling)

+The market clock automatically ticks forward once per scene and automatically resets after filling up.

+## Money

+Money is represented in a ten-point scale that’s abstracted for the sake of gameplay.
+This is very similar to how Blades in the Dark handles money.
+Design for price points at 1, 2, 4, 6, 8 and 10.
+A very basic commodity like an average week’s wage can represent 1, while massive expenditures like property can represent 10.

 # Making a Compelling Campaign | Preparing the Game

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/7b529142ada0e29c88323c82eec6c3ab.png)](https://pixabay.com/photos/fantasy-landscape-mountains-rock-6328992/)